Denis21M/Restauranty-End-to-End-DevOps-Deployment/README.md

 4. Grafana visualizes Prometheus data.
     - URL (via Ingress or LoadBalancer): http://ingress-IP/
     - Login Default:
-     - User: admin
+        a.
+User: admin
-     - Pass: admin (you should change this)
+        b.
+Pass: admin (you should change this)

     - Add Prometheus as a data source: URL: http://prometheus:9090 (internal Kubernetes service name)
     - Create Dashboards: Use templates or custom queries.